What we do

 Quimby was active in much of the TEA’s work on potentially endangered species.
 He wrote the TEA’s 1975 study on the West Virginia White, and in 1993 and 1994 he led TEA field trips to St. Williams in search of the Karner Blue and the Frosted Elfin.

 Quimby’s insect interest fit well with his career in forestry.
-Spending many years with the Ontario Ministry of Natural Resources, Quimby travelled all over Northern Ontario.
-The tropics also held great allure for Quimby.
+Spending many years with the Ontario Ministry of Natural Resources (1941-1975), Quimby travelled all over Northern Ontario.
+After he retired, he travelled frequently to the tropics.
 He wrote several TEA articles about his experiences in Colombia, Guyana and the Amazon basin.
 He spoke at TEA meetings about these experiences several times.

 In one of his TEA publications, Quimby reminisced about his best boyhood experiences with butterflies: “The writer remembers his first highlight, the capture of a male Phoebis philea, on October 13th, 1930 [at age 13] in my hometown, Zurich, in Southwestern Ontario.
 Zurich was only 12 miles from the Pinery, south of Grand Bend.
 In the 1930s, it was paradise for a naturalist.
 I remember May 2nd, 1936 especially.
 This was a record hot year and I made several first-time occurrence records, including Euchloe olympia.
 When I showed one of my University of Toronto professors, Dr. Fred Ide, the specimens, he was quite excited.
 Along with the Orange-barred Sulphur, it was donated to the ROM.””